-The federal government only has the powers granted to it by the Constitution.
+The federal government only has the powers granted by the United States Constitution.
 Anything else belongs to states and citizens.

 A Remarkable Precedent

-There is something to be said about a document that has remained effective for well over two hundred years.
-The concept of a “supreme law of the land” is somewhat awe-inspiring.
+There is something to be said about a document that has remained effective for over two hundred years.
+The concept of a “supreme law of the land” is awe-inspiring.

 The idea that the country’s foundational values are everlasting and more powerful than any human provides a sense of confidence and security.